Town and village green applications

 After the conclusion of the inspectors directions an inquiry date will be set.

 The parties will give evidence in accordance with the directions and have the opportunity to cross examine witnesses.
 At the conclusion of the inquiry the inspector is likely to make a site visit (accompanied by representatives from each side) and then will prepare a report with recommendations to the CRA as to whether to accept or reject the application.

-A report is prepared by the Head of Legal Services to the county councillors' who sit on the council's Commons and Rights of Way Committee ("CROW") enclosing the inspectors report and recommendations, inviting CROW Committee to decide whether to register the land as a town or village green, taking into account the evidence provided by the parties and the inspectors recommendations.
+A report is prepared by the Assistant Director of Legal Services to the county councillors' who sit on the council's Commons and Rights of Way Committee ("CROW") enclosing the inspectors report and recommendations, inviting CROW Committee to decide whether to register the land as a town or village green, taking into account the evidence provided by the parties and the inspectors recommendations.

 Members of the public may attend any meeting of the CROW Committee; however, there are no speaking rights to address the Committee other than via the public question procedure as set out in the Council's Constitution.

 The parties will be notified of the Committee's decision following the Committee.
 If CROW Committee resolves to accept the application the Commons Register and accompanying map are updated.
 There is no right of appeal within the commons legislation against the decision of the CRA.

 The Open Spaces Society is a source of useful information on town and village greens and produces a number of helpful publications on the subject including Getting Greens Registered - a guide to the law and procedure for town and village greens, and Our Common Land - the law and history of common land and village greens.
 Getting Greens Registered also includes an evidence questionnaire to use in support of a claim for registration.
 The Society can be contacted at:25A Bell Street,